xenago/libnss_shim/README.md

 This NSS plugin runs commands defined in the file `/etc/libnss_shim/config.json`, which is only writable by the `root` user by default.
 Ensure that this file, the commands defined inside it, and any other related resources remain read-only to other users, or the system may be vulnerable to privilege escalation attacks.
+Do not store secrets in `config.json` or any other file which can be read by non-`root` users.

 To enable non-root users to access resources defined by `libnss_shim`, they must be able to access the commands defined in `config.json`.
-For example, if a file `script.py` is being used, it will need to be readable (along with the Python interpreter used to run it):
+For example, if a file `group-script.py` is being used to resolve `group` queries, it will need to be readable (along with the Python interpreter used to run it):

-    sudo chown root:root /path/to/custom/script.py
+    sudo chown root:root /path/to/custom/group-script.py
-    sudo chmod 644 /path/to/custom/script.py
+    sudo chmod 644 /path/to/custom/group-script.py

+However, as the `shadow` database is generally only accessed via `su`/`setuid` etc., programs used to resolve `shadow` queries can be left as `640`:

+    sudo chown root:root /path/to/custom/shadow-script.py
+    sudo chmod 640 /path/to/custom/group-script.py

 It is recommended to pass data (like `<$name>`) using environment variables rather than arguments, except for testing purposes.
 Environment variables are generally private, whereas commands/launch args are not.